-I listened to Westlife and Britney then Fall Out Boy and MCR, Daft Punk and Pink Floyd and like my change in music, the 2000s became a fast paced period streamlining happenings as if attempting to accompany the turn of the century
+I listened to Westlife and Britney then Fall Out Boy and MCR, later Daft Punk and Pink Floyd and like my change in music taste, the 2000s became a fast-paced period streamlining happenings as if attempting to accompany the turn of the century

 Grew up on the Road

-Between 2 countries, 5 cities and 13 school, I also developed this huge love for travel and culture.
+Between 2 countries, 5 cities, and 13 schools, I also developed a huge appreciation for travel and culture.

 First Major Trip

-Right after our high school graduation, my friend and I decided to take on China, visiting friends and family along the way.
-At 18, we grabbed our bags and went on a 2 month journey across 9 cities in my homeland.
-Since my friend is Colombian, we would be swarmed by passengers who’d ask for group photos or selfies.
-Obviously, she loved the celebrity attention.
+Right after our high school graduation, my friend and I decided to re-take China.
+At 18, we grabbed our bags and went on a 2-month journey across 9 cities in my homeland.

 University was the only time that I somehow, had a home for more than 2 years.
 After moving around for oh so long, we finally settled down in a city near Toronto.